rust-lang/rfcs/text/0000-entry-into-owned.md

 3. Further depend on specialisation in its current form for a public API.
 If the exact parameters of specialisation change, and this particular pattern doesn't work anymore, we'll have painted ourselves into a corner.

+4. The implementation would be insta-stable.
+There's no real way of feature-gating this.

 # Alternatives
 [alternatives]: #alternatives